worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRAFTS/binarysvg.md

 Replaces all control characters with 6 bit characters and all number values to 12 bits.

+Note that the quality of the images is identical.
 ## The original image required 16,618 bytes.
 100% of the original size
 ![before](text.png "Text")

-## The binary version required 1,863 bytes.
+## The binary version required 1,468 byte and just around 720 after ZIP
-11% of the original size
+96% compression rate.
 ![after](binary.png "Binary")

 ## **Key Changes for 12-bit Encoding:**